 While some visitors will be annoyed if links to external content open in a new tab, setting what’s technically the “target=_blank” option on external links will keep more visitors on your site.

 Google Search Analytics (different from Google Analytics) provides invaluable insight about how people are finding your content.

 You can pull Search Analytics data into a Google Sheet with a free Chrome extension for easier analysis.

 This sheet is sorted descending by number of impressions and filtered for position #6 or greater.
 We can see that we accidentally ranked for “crm integration” in a post about CRM CMS integration.
-If that was a query we wanted to rank higher for, we could re-optimize this post or write a completely new post.
+If that was a query with an associated keyword that we wanted to rank higher for, we could re-optimize this post or write a completely new post.